Lyrrad/multidrive/README.md

 ## Updates

+2015-04-05 0.1.13: Improved Quota Output for Google Drive and Cloud Drive.
+				   Bug Fix: OneDrive authentication should work again.
+				   OneDrive: Preparation for implementation of AppFolder functionality.
+On hold while OneDrive API issues examined.

 2015-04-04 0.1.12: Cloud Drive: Improved Quota Output.
 Now lists usage for various categories, even if it doesn't use quota.
 				   Bug Fix: OneDrive: If OneDrive server reports that the fragment has already been sent, send the next one.
 Will need to monitor for this rare issue to see if this can be improved upon.

 2015-04-04 0.1.11: Update Readme
 				   Bug Fix: Google Drive: ' filename issue should now be fixed properly.

 2015-04-04 0.1.10: Bug Fix: OneDrive: Fixed debug message for uploads
 				   Bug Fix: Google Drive: Uploads and queries for files with a ' in the name should now work.

 2015-04-04 0.1.9: New Feature: Quota for each account type can now be listed

 2015-04-04 0.1.8: Fixed issue with downloading/listing Google Drive folders with more than 100 items.
 				  Minor changes to debug code.

 2015-04-03 0.1.7: Bug Fix: Cloud Drive HTTP retry code fixed
 				  Additional OneDrive retry code added.

 2015-04-02 0.1.6: Additional retry code added, particularly on hash and connection failures
 				  Bug Fixes

 2015-04-02 0.1.5: Attempt Retry on UnicodeDecodeError on Cloud Drive
 				  Fixed Retry code for OneDrive/CloudDrive
 				  Bug Fixes

 2015-04-01 0.1.4: Added Hash check upon upload and download to confirm files properly transferred.
 				  Bug Fixes

 2015-04-01 0.1.3: Refactored Cloud Drive Service class to reduce access token requests and improve http request handling.
 				  Refactored OneDrive HTTP requests for robustness.
 				  Bug Fixes

 2015-03-31 0.1.2: Refactored OneDrive Service class.
 It should be faster now, with less requests going to the server.
 				  Bug Fixes

 2015-03-31 0.1.1: Added debug option (-b)
 				  Bug Fixes

 2015-03-30 0.1.0: Changed to Python 3 to try to allow 32-bit systems to upload files greater than 4GB in size to Cloud Drive.
 				  Removed PyDrive as it is not supported in Python 3.
 				  Added new authenticaion method for Google Drive due to removal of PyDrive.
 You'll need to rename the client_secrets.json file to google_drive_client_secrets.json and reauthenticate.
-				  Added prompt to acknowledge risks if malware detected by Google Drive Bug Fixes
+				  Added prompt to acknowledge risks if malware detected by Google Drive
+				  Bug Fixes

 ## Known issues